Departure taxes – Become a Non-Resident of Canada Taxes

 • Unincorporated businesses outside of Canada

-• Private or public company shares in Canada or outside of Canada
+• Private or public company shares inside Canada or outside of Canada

-• Mutual funds units in Canada or outside of Canada
+• Mutual funds units inside Canada or outside of Canada (unless sheltered within RRSPs/RRIFS, TFSAs etc.)

 • Partnership interests